Does your doctor examine your urine — its color,

 Uroscopy By Color

-Here is a uroscopy color wheel made by Ulrich Pinder in 1510 or 1519.
+Here is a uroscopy color wheel created by Ulrich Pinder in 1506.

 Epiphanie medicorum.
 Speculum videndi urinas hominum.
 Clavis aperiendi portas pulsuum.
 Berillus discernendi causas et differentias febrium.